Germain Jousse

-Germain Jousse (November 20, 1895 in Coulaines - March 21, 1988 in Monblanc), was a member of the French Resistance during the Second World War.
+Moïse Germain Louis Jousse (November 20, 1895, in Coulaines - March 21, 1988, in Monblanc), was a highly decorated officer in the French Army with the rank of Général de corps d'armée and a member of the French Resistance during World War II.

+He refused to accept the defeat of France in 1940, he secretly took part in the establishment of a plan of allied intervention in North Africa while serving as staff officer of Vichy Army in Algiers.
+Jousse joined the Free French Army in November 1942 and held various staff positions in Charles de Gaulle's Army until the end of War.

+Following the War, Jousse remained in the Army, served in various high command capacities and retired in 1955 as Général de corps d'armée (rough equivalent to three star lieutenant general).
+He was then recalled to active duty following a Algiers putsch of 1961 and served as Member of the Supreme Military Tribunal.

 World War I

 In 1914 Germain Jousse conscripted into the army.
 Promoted to second lieutenant in June 1915, he held the role of company commander from June 1916 and became lieutenant in November of the same year.
 Wounded at Saint-Dié on October 1, 1917, he rejoined his unit after one month of hospitalization having refused any recuperation.
 Promoted to captain in April 1918, he was decorated with the Légion d'honneur on the battlefield in September 1918, for having advanced to the position of Celles-sur-Aisne and for having destroyed an enemy company and capturing numerous prisoners.